d12frosted/elpa-mirror/stable-melpa/ebuku-readme.txt

 Install [Ebuku from MELPA](https://melpa.org/#/ebuku), or put the `ebuku' folder in your load-path and do a `(load "ebuku")'.

+Windows users should ensure that the `LC_' environment variables, and the `LC_ALL' environment variable in particular, are set correctly for their locale (e.g. `zh_CN.UTF-8').
+The value of an environment variable can be determined via the `getenv' command (e.g. `M-x getenv RET LC_ALL RET').

 ## Usage

 Create an Ebuku buffer with `M-x ebuku'.